SrijaniBhatta/SimplifiedERPSystem/README.md

 # •Orders Calendar View:
     1. A calendar view that displays orders on their expected delivery dates.
     2. Ability to click on a date to view all orders due for delivery that day.
-# order calendar view
+# 1.order calendar view
 ![orderscalendar1](https://github.com/SrijaniBhatta/SimplifiedERPSystem/assets/128303508/a912536c-a4a9-4fab-839c-00fd3acf7baf)

-# order are showing with expected delivery dates
+# 2. order are showing with expected delivery dates
 ![orderscalendar2](https://github.com/SrijaniBhatta/SimplifiedERPSystem/assets/128303508/fb23b661-340b-4e75-b536-257c98a5ff8b)

-# All orders of a particular day
+# 3. All orders of a particular day
 ![orderscalendar3](https://github.com/SrijaniBhatta/SimplifiedERPSystem/assets/128303508/7713213d-6f92-46fc-acd4-5270eeeb8094)